lynnfaraday/aresmush.com/_root/tutorials/code/web-mixins.md

 * `DefaultRoute` is for routes that are allowed even if you're not logged in.
 * `AuthenticatedRoute` is for routes that require you to be logged in.
-* `AdminRoute` is for routes that require you to be logged in with an admin character.
+* `RestrictedRoute` is for routes that require you to be logged in with an admin or coder character.
 * `UnauthenticatedRouteMixin` is for routes that require you to **not** be logged in.
 This one has a slightly different name than the others because it comes from another code library.

 For example: